ziyanzzhu/ttlg/README.md

 7. `dos_calc_tri.m`: calculate the ttlg DOS and (optional) save data to folder `/data/`

-8. `/geom/` folder contain scripts to calculate the moir\'e of moir\'e lengths and to make Figure 1 of the paper.
+8. `/geom/` folder contain scripts to calculate the moire of moire lengths and to make Figure 1 of the paper.

 Description of input arguments can be found at the beginning of the individual file.